-1 It was in the twelfth month, the month of Adar, on the thirteenth day, that the Jews' enemies had hoped to destroy them completely.
+It was in the twelfth month, the month of Adar, on the thirteenth day, that the Jews' enemies had hoped to destroy them completely.
 They would have been following the king's decree.
 However, it all turned out differently, for the Jews defeated their enemies.
-2 The Jews gathered together in their cities in all the provinces of King Ahasuerus to attack those who wanted to harm them.
+The Jews gathered together in their cities in all the provinces of King Ahasuerus to attack those who wanted to harm them.
 No one could fight against the Jews, because all the people in the areas were afraid of them.
 All the king's officials everywhere helped the Jews, because they had become afraid of Mordecai and the power that the king had given to him.
-4 Mordecai was now the king's most important official in the king's palace, and his fame was spreading throughout the provinces because he thirteenth day of the month of Adar, and was becoming very powerful.
-5 So the Jews attacked their enemies and killed them.
-They defeated all those who hated them, and they were completely victori- came together on the thirteenth and the 6 Just in Susa alone, the fortified city, they killed five hundred men.
-7 Among those whom they killed were the ten sons of Haman.
-These were among the dead: Parshandatha, Dalphon, Aspatha, 8 Poratha, Adalia, Aridatha, 9 Parmashta, Arisai, Aridai, and Vaizatha.
-10 And the ten grandsons of Hammedatha, the sons of Haman-the enemy of the Jews.
+4 Mordecai was now the king's most important official in the king's palace, and his fame was spread- none of their possessions. ing throughout the provinces because he thirteenth day of the month of Adar, and was becoming very powerful.
+So the Jews attacked their enemies and killed made that a day of feasting and celebrathem.
+They defeated all those who hated tion.
+But the Jews who were in Susa them, and they were completely victori- came together on the thirteenth and the Just in Susa alone, the fortified city, they killed five hundred men.
+Among those whom they killed were the ten sons of Haman.
+These were among the dead: Parshandatha, Dalphon, Aspatha, in the rural towns, observe the fourteenth Poratha, Adalia, Aridatha, Parmashta, Arisai, Aridai, and Vaizatha.
+And the ten grandsons of Hammedatha, the sons of Haman-the enemy of the Jews.
 The Jews killed them, but they did not take their pospened.
-Then he sent letters to the Jews sessions.
-11 At the end of that day some- who lived throughout the empire of King one reported to the king the number of people whom the Jews killed in Susa, the fortified city.
-12 Then the king told Queen Esther, "The Jews have killed five hundred people right here in Susa, including Haman's ten sons!
+Then he sent letters to the Jews one reported to the king the number of Ahasuerus.
+He called them to observe people whom the Jews killed in Susa, the fortified city.
+12 Then the king told Queen Adar every year, 22 because those were Esther, "The Jews have killed five hundred people right here in Susa, including Haman's ten sons!
 What must they have done in the rest of my provinces?
 Now what else do you ask me to do for you?
 You tell me.
 What else do you want?
 And I will do it."
-13 Esther replied, "If it pleases you, allow the Jews here in Susa to do again tomorrow what you commanded them to do today.
+Esther replied, "If it pleases you, allow the Jews here in Susa to do again tomorrow what you commanded them to do today.
 And also command that the bodies of Haman's ten sons be hanged on the gallows."
-14 So the king commanded that the Jews be permitted to kill more of their enemies the next day.
-After he issued another order in Susa, the bodies of Haman's ten sons were hanged.
-15 The Jews in Susa gathered together and killed three hundred more people.
-But again, that the evil plan to kill the Jews would rethey did not take away any of their possessions.
-16 That happened on the 14th day of that Haman would be killed in place of the the month of Adar.
+So the king commanded that the Jews be permitted to kill more of their enemies the next day.
+After he issued another order in Susa, the bodies of The Haman's ten sons were hanged.
+Jews in Susa gathered together and killed three hundred more people.
+But again, they did not take away any of their possessions.
+That happened on the 14th day of the month of Adar.
 On the following day, Jews, that he and that his sons would be the Jews in Susa rested and celebrated.
 In hanged. all the other provinces, the Jewish people days Purim, after the name of Pur (the gathered together to defend themselves, lots that they cast).
 So that is what was and they killed seventy-five thousand peo- written in this letter, what they had seen, ple who hated them, but again, they took and what had happened to them.
-27 The none of their possessions.
+The